Jasminerubavathi/Smart-Retail-Inventory-System/README.md

 The Smart Retail Inventory Management System is a web-based application designed to help small and mid-sized retail stores manage their inventory efficiently and intelligently.

-The system provides:
+✅The system provides:

-Real-time stock monitoring
+✅Real-time stock monitoring

-Automated low-stock alerts
+✅Automated low-stock alerts

-FIFO-based stock rotation for perishable goods
+✅FIFO-based stock rotation for perishable goods

 Efficient product and inventory management